MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 ### Incremental Sync

-The Datasync Framework implements "imcremental sync".
+The Datasync Framework implements "incremental sync".
 For each unique query, the `UpdatedAt` field of the last successfully transferred record is stored as a token in the offline store.
 When successive pull operations are run, only the records since the token are retrieved.

 ### Purging